kyverno/website/content/en/docs/Monitoring/_index.md

 ---
 title: Monitoring
+description: >-
-description: Monitor Kyverno policy metrics with Prometheus
+  Monitor and observe the operation of Kyverno using metrics and tracing.
 weight: 65
 ---